 The western U.S. is the most competitive region for our professional real estate investors and it will definitely be a Seller’s Market again in 2018.
 Prices in prime suburban markets in the west – such as San Diego, CA and Colorado Springs, CO – will continue to rise in 2018 as inventories remain very constrained.
 We expect the cost of labor and materials to be about the same as in 2017.
 The “HOTTEST” We Buy Houses® market in the West in 2018 is expected to be Seattle, WA.

 PRESS: Materials available include local market infographics and local expert commentary for all 33 markets and the 4 regions.
-Our CEO, VP of Marketing, and local market experts are available for interviews, and high-resolution headshots are available as well.
+Our CEO and local market experts are available for interviews, and high-resolution headshots are available as well.

 FOR MORE INFORMATION: Contact We Buy Houses® at [email protected] or (817) 251-8296